Interim Condensed Consolidated Financial Statements

 The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”) for interim information and pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”) for reporting on Form 10-Q. Accordingly, certain information and footnote disclosures required for complete financial statements are not included herein.
-It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related notes that appear in the Annual Report on Form 10-K of Bionik Laboratories Corp. (“Bionik” or the “Company”) for the fiscal year ended March 31, 2021 filed with the SEC on June 24, 2021.
-In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of September 30, 2021, and its results of operations for the three and six months ended September 30, 2021 and 2020, and cash flows for the six months ended September 30, 2021 and 2020.
-The condensed consolidated balance sheet at March 31, 2021 was derived from audited annual financial statements, but does not contain all of the footnote disclosures from the annual financial statements.
-Results of operations for the three and six months ended September 30, 2021 are not necessarily indicative of the results for the year ending March 31, 2022 or any period thereafter.
+It is recommended that these financial statements be read in conjunction with the consolidated financial statements and related notes that appear in the Annual Report on Form 10-K of Bionik Laboratories Corp. (“Bionik” or the “Company”) for the fiscal year ended March 31, 2022 filed with the SEC on June 9, 2022.
+In the opinion of the Company, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of its financial position as of June 30, 2022, and its results of operations for the three months ended June 30, 2022 and 2021, and cash flows for the three months ended June 30, 2022 and 2021.
+The condensed consolidated balance sheet at March 31, 2022 was derived from audited annual consolidated financial statements, but does not contain all of the footnote disclosures from the annual consolidated financial statements.
+Results of operations for the three months ended June 30, 2022 are not necessarily indicative of the results for the year ending March 31, 2023 or any period thereafter.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and related disclosures at the date of the financial statements during the reporting period.
-Significant estimates are used for, but are not limited to, revenue recognition, allowance for doubtful accounts, inventory reserves, impairment analysis of goodwill and intangibles including their useful lives, research and development accruals, deferred tax assets, liabilities and valuation allowances, and fair value of stock options.
-The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts of COVID-19 as of September 30, 2021 and through the date of this report filing.
+Significant estimates are used for, but are not limited to, revenue recognition, allowance for doubtful accounts, inventory reserves, research and development accruals, deferred tax assets, liabilities and valuation allowances, and fair value of stock options.
+The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company and the unknown future impacts of COVID-19 as of June 30, 2022 and through the date of this report filing.
 On an ongoing basis, management evaluates its estimates and actual results could differ from those estimates.

 All adjustments, consisting only of normal recurring items, considered necessary for fair presentation have been included in these consolidated financial statements.